HenrikBengtsson/startup/reference/restart.md

   startup package was first loaded.
-If using [`startup::startup()`](https://henrikbengtsson.github.io/startup/reference/startup.md) in an `.Rprofile` startup file, then this is likely to record the directory from which R itself was launched from.
+If using [`startup::startup()`](https://henrikbengtsson.github.io/startup/reference/startup.md) in an `.Rprofile` startup file, then this is likely to record the directory from which R itself was launched.

 - rcmd: